Kiran Nazish

 Kiran Nazish is a Pakistani journalist.
 She has worked as a foreign correspondent around the world, including the Middle East and South Asia.
-Nazish founded and is the director of The Coalition For Women In Journalism, a worldwide support organization for female journalists.
+Nazish founded and is the director of the Coalition For Women In Journalism, a worldwide support organization for female journalists.

+Early life and education

+Nazish was born and raised in Pakistan in a middle class family.
+She was interested in journalism from a young age, but her father pushed her to study science and engineering.
+Beginning at age seven, she began writing short pieces for the children's section of Dawn.
+She became an intern at a newspaper as a teenager.

+At university, Nazish studied economics and math and statistics, but continued to work as a journalist as well.

 Career

 In the early 2000s, Nazish began her career in print journalism and went on to work in other media, including radio and television.
 Nazish has won awards for her work and has extensively covered conflict, peace and security in South Asia and the Middle East.

-Pakistan's tribal regions
+Coverage in Asia

+Pakistan

 Her work included stories from Pakistan's tribal regions.
 She wrote, "I wanted to learn how journalists work in the Federally Administered Tribal Areas, a semiautonomous, conflict-ridden region made up of seven tribal 'agencies' along the Afghan border known as the 'war zone.'
 Twelve journalists have been killed there since the terrorist attacks in the US on 9/11.
 If Pakistan is the worst place to be a journalist, FATA is the worst of the worst."
 In Pakistan, she reported from the conflict-ridden FATA under Taliban control and later when the Pakistan Army started its operation against terrorists in the region.